Top 200 largest yachts

 Your definitive guide to the largest superyachts in the world counts down from 200, revealing the biggest private boat at the last page of this article.
 Updated regularly, this is the most authoritative source of its kind that adds the biggest luxury yachts to the list once they are delivered.

-In 2016, we have seen ten new superyachts join the ranks of the world's largest superyachts, including a new arrival in the top five.
+In 2017, we have already seen four new superyachts join the ranks of the world's largest superyachts, including a new arrival in the top ten.